-(Par.1) Crick cites work with which you are familiar: (a) the transforming principle of Avery, McLeod, and McCarty, and the topology of the rII gene, studied by Benzer.
+• (Par.1) Crick cites work with which you may be familiar -- the transforming principle of Avery, McLeod, and McCarty^{} -- and recent work by Seymour Benzer on the topology of the rII gene.

 ^{} He cites a more recent article by Rollin Hotchkiss' group.
 Hotchkiss worked with Avery and continued the study of transformation after Avery's retirement.